-Homemade sweetened condensed milk traditionally requires ultra-low heat and up to six hours of constant stirring, but with a splash of heavy cream to prevent scorching, I can crank up the heat and be done in forty five minutes flat.
+Homemade sweetened condensed milk traditionally requires ultra-low heat and up to six hours of constant stirring, but with a splash of heavy cream to prevent scorching, you can crank up the heat and be done in 45 minutes flat.
 The result is thicker, creamier, and more luscious than anything from a can, with a rich dairy flavor and subtle notes of toffee.

 Reprinted from BraveTart: Iconic American Desserts with permission from W. W. Norton.